Letter 4: We are Nature

 Mike Brooks, Humanity’s Real Problem: Accelerating Evolutionary Mismatch, Psychology Today, April 2025.

-National Geographic, Natural Selection, retrieved May 2025.
+National Geographic, Natural Selection, National Geographic Education, May 2022.

-Carolyn Joyce, Defense Mechanisms, retrieved May 2025.
+Carolyn Joyce, Defense Mechanisms, PsychAlive, August 2019.

 Your words can be read, but they can also be felt on an energetic level that’s incredibly penetrating to the soul.
 Very grateful for this transmission.